 Order No.: Project Number:

 Route: Contract ID. #:

-I certify under penalty of law that I un permits, specifications and standard management and stormwater pollution with this project, the Virginia Stormwater Permit (DCR01), if applicable to this Recreation.
-The VSMP Permit author activities from the project site identifie s related to the erosion prevention plan requirements er Management Program (Voroject, issued by the Virgirzes the storm water dischar and sediment control, stormwater for the affected activities associated SMP), and the General Construction in Department of Conservation and ges associated with the construction
+permits, specifications and standard management and stormwater pollution with this project, the Virginia Stormwater Permit (DCR01), if applicable to this Recreation.
+The VSMP Permit author activities from the project site identifie derstand the terms and conditions of the project contracts related to the erosion and sediment control, step prevention plan requirements for the affected activities as er Management Program (VSMP), and the General Corproject, issued by the Virginia Department of Conservates the storm water discharges associated with the cord and described in the bid documents and subsequent equired for the complete fulfillment of the work therein. ormwater ssociated astruction and astruction

-including any off-site support activities r

 Signature:

 Name:

 Title:

 Contracting Firm:

 Address:

 Phone Number:

-Address/Description of Site:(Include off-site areas)
+Address/Description of Site: (Include off-site areas)

 Certified on this date: